confluentinc/csid-jms-bridge/astrodocs/src/content/docs/guides/installation.md

 ## System Requirements

-Before you install the JMS Bridg:
+Before you install the JMS Bridge:

 - Review the JMS Bridge Requirements and supported OS Versions.
 - Review the JMS Bridge Release Notes.